 Nothing is known of his whereabouts after January 1943 and it is assumed he died soon after being banished.

-The question that follows in the letter refers to the theft of the chapel. [back]
+The question that follows in the letter refers to the theft of the chapel. [back] - Contrast this with the way Weil describes Proust's In Search of Lost Time. [back]

 The only (arguably) popular writers she criticises in the letter are Bergson, Proust, and Rimbaud.
 She never blamed any of these five writers for the loss of values (even if they personally, or their work, lacked values), she only refers to them as exhibiting the symptoms of loss of values.
 At worse she blames them for unknowingly spreading the loss of values. [back]